Santa Clarita Truck Accident Lawyers

 - Secured Loading of Goods — The FMCSA dictates how loads must be secured to prevent them from shifting or falling during transport.
 Distributing weight evenly throughout the trailer is also crucial.
 Uneven weight distribution can cause the truck to become unbalanced, posing a serious rollover risk.

-- Hours of Service – The federal hours of service (HOS) regulations are designed to ensure that drivers stay awake and alert.
+- Hours of Service — The federal hours of service (HOS) regulations are designed to help keep drivers awake and alert.
 Key provisions include a maximum driving time of 11 hours after ten consecutive hours off-duty, a maximum on-duty limit of 14 hours, and a mandatory 30-minute break every 8 hours.

 State Regulations Trucking Companies Must Follow